Tropical Species in a Jungle Setting

 The luxuriant leaves of the strawberry snowball tree sometimes hide its lovely pink flowers.
 As these fall to the ground during its winter blooming season, they create a carpet of pink around the tree.
 Visitors may spot this native of Madagascar near the Lily Ponds.

-The Jungle Garden Collections
+The Jungle Garden Collection

 Ferns produce no flowers, seeds or cones.
 Their sexual cycle depends on the production of spores on the undersides of the leaves and the growth of a plantlet.
-Tree ferns have "perennial stems" and are not capable of increasing in diameter.
+Tree ferns have perennial stems and are not capable of increasing in diameter.

 Vines climb trees to reach the light.
 Lianas are climbing plants characteristic of tropical forests.
-Examples: Aristolochia brasiliensis.

 Cycads are ancient plants with a fossil history reaching back 1/4 billion years.
 They range from small plants with underground stems to large plants with trunks that may reach more than 30 feet in height.
 Cycads are gymnosperms (plants with "naked seeds" not enclosed by an ovary), reproduce by cones and are dioecious.
 Cones are either male or female and are never found together on the same plant.
 Cycads have three types of roots: 1) taproots, 2) secondary roots, and 3) coralloid roots (specialized roots near the soil surface containing blue-green algae that help in nitrogen fixation)